Museum Highlights 1

 2. Swedenborg’s ear bone

 PERHAPS AMONG the strangest items in the Swedenborg collection, the incus and malleus are the smallest bones in the human body and make up the inner ear.
 They work by picking up small vibrations and are therefore of special interest to students of Swedenborg in that he once wrote in an essay called On Tremulation in which he proposed the possibility of telepathy by means of thought vibrations.
 William White, an early biographer of Swedenborg, writes that they were collected from Swedenborg’s tomb from the vault of the Swedish Church in Princes Square, East London in 1790.
-The culprit was Dr Spurgin—friend of Keats and former Chair of the Swedenborg Society.
+The later found their way into the possession of Dr John Spurgin—friend of Keats and one time Chair and President of the Swedenborg Society.

 A minute from an 1881 Committee meeting at Swedenborg House notes: ‘on the table a walking stick which once belonged to Swedenborg and also an ear bone (in a case) originally in the possession of Dr Spurgin—both articles presented to the Society by Mrs Bateman’.
 Mrs Bateman was the widow of Henry Bateman (1806-80), the founder of New Church College, Islington.